-Winter storm kills 1 in Alabama as severe weather strikes Deep South, snow makes for treacherous travel
+Winter storm kills 1 as severe weather strikes Deep South, tornado reports in Carolinas

 A powerful winter storm reaching from the Gulf Coast to the Northeast is packing heavy rain, frozen precipitation and high winds, and is blamed for at least one death.

 The National Weather Service said the storm is bringing "widespread hazardous weather" across the eastern U.S., including the potential for tornados on Thursday.
+Several tornado warnings were reported in the Carolinas, with damage observed in Spartanburg, S.C.

 "This is a big, nasty winter storm," Fox News Meteorologist Adam Klotz said on "Fox & Friends First."